datahub-project/datahub/metadata-service/README.md

 ##### Soft Deleting an Entity

 DataHub uses a special "Status" aspect associated with each entity to represent the lifecycle state of an Entity.
-To soft delete an entire Entity, such that it no longer appears in the UI, you can use the special "Status" aspect.
+To soft delete an entire Entity, you can use the special "Status" aspect.
+Note that soft deletion means that an entity will not be discoverable via Search or Browse, but its entity page will still be viewable.

 For example, to delete a particular chart: